QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 ## PowerOn method

 The *PowerOn* method spins up the VM.
-It is run autoamtically when reserving the sandbox, as part of CloudShell's default sandbox setup script, and can also be run manually by the sandbox end-user from the deployed App's commands pane.
-When *PowerOn* completes successfully, the VM's IP address and a green live status icon are displayed on the App in sandbox.
+It is run automatically when reserving the sandbox, as part of CloudShell's default sandbox setup script, and can also be run manually by the sandbox end-user from the deployed App's commands pane.
+During *PowerOn*, the VM's IP address and a green live status icon are displayed on the App in sandbox.

 You don't have to implement this method if the *deploy* method has been configured to spin up the VM.
 If *PowerOn* does not fail, CloudShell will set resource state to "online" once the VM is up.